KatieTheDev/katiethe.dev/README.md

 All files will be output to /public.
 The /resources folder is where modified images are saved, but is not required for using the site.

+Alternatively, you may just download from the build branch which is automatically updated when changes are made to main.

 ## Development
 New pages can be created with `hugo new`.